Terms and conditions - Fellowships

 a) The value of the award will differ from the above in the following circumstances:

 - The FCDO reserves the right to reduce a Chevening Award or withdraw an award in instances where fellows are beneficiaries of other significant awards, bursaries, prizes or earned income.

-a) Fellows must not accept any other form of publicly-funded award during the fellowship period and should not normally accept additional funding for purposes already covered by Chevening.
+a) You must not accept any other form of publicly funded award during the fellowship period and should not normally accept additional funding for purposes already covered by Chevening.

 b) Applicants must disclose on the application form whether they have applied, or intend to apply, for any other awards (including scholarships or fellowships).

 c) Where you are considering applying for, or are offered additional funding after selection into the Chevening Fellowships programme, you must disclose this to the Chevening Secretariat via your programme officer as soon as possible.

 d) You may retain funding or other benefits not specifically covered by the Chevening Fellowship.